Ramona (2000 TV series)

-Ramona is a Mexican telenovela produced by Lucy Orozco for Televisa that premiered on April 3, 2000 and ended on July 14, 2000.
-Based on the 1884 novel Ramona by Helen Hunt Jackson.
+Ramona is a Mexican telenovela produced by Lucy Orozco for Televisa based on the 1884 novel Ramona by Helen Hunt Jackson.
+It premiered on April 3, 2000 and ended on July 14, 2000.
+The series stars Kate del Castillo, Eduardo Palomo, Helena Rojo, René Strickler and Sergio Sendel.
 It was the last telenovela of Eduardo Palomo, who died in 2003 of a heart attack.
-It was also the first telenovela of Tony Dalton.

-Kate del Castillo, Eduardo Palomo and René Strickler starred as protagonists, while Sergio Sendel as the main antagonist.
-Shaula Vega, Kristoff Raczyñski, Raúl Ochoa and Ramón Menendez starred as antagonists.
-Helena Rojo starred as stellar performance.

 Plot

 Ramona returns to the family ranch after years of being educated by nuns.
 Ramona reunites with her mother and brother and childhood friend, the Indian Alejandro.
 Ramona falls in love with Alejandro and the couple is faced with the prejudices of being an interracial couple.

 The family selects a suitable husband for Ramona and a wedding is planned.
 Family secrets come to light exposing the truth of Ramona's birth and her Indian heritage.
 The ill-fated romance continues when Alejandro kidnaps Ramona at the altar.